bigobject-inc/spark-bo/README.md

 "BigObject Analytics delivers an analytic framework that unmask the intelligence out of your data."

 ## How to collaborate with multiple BO nodes?
-BOMaster is a singleton to accumulate and co-work with multiple BO nodes.
+BOMaster is an example to accumulate and co-work with multiple BO nodes.
 You’ve to build your code with bo-master.scala.
-Besides, you may want to change the package name in bo-master.scala to make it same as your package.
+Besides, you may want to change the package name in bo-master.scala to make it be same as your package.
+This example demonstrates how to concatenate result sets from multiple BO nodes.

 ### How to use?
 To work with BO, you can use BOMaster object, it provides a function to issue a SQL statement.
 Here is the object definition: